-You’ve got some great products, a beautiful online shop and amazing customer service.
+You’ve got some great products, a beautiful ecommerce website design and amazing customer service.
 You should be watching the sales roll in, except they’re not.

 The reason?
 No one knows you exist.
-However great your product is, if customers haven’t heard about your website, then how can they buy your product!
+However great your products are, if customers haven’t heard about your awesome website design, then how can they buy your product?
 You need to get your business seen and heard.
-Once people see what a great product you’ve got, then you’ll see traffic rise and visitors clicking on that buy now button.
+Once people see what a great product you’ve got, you’ll see traffic rise and visitors clicking on that buy now button.

 (1) Get Involved in The Community

 The internet is a massive place so you need to find your niche and introduce yourself.
 Quora is a great place to start and is a website where people all over the world ask questions about absolutely everything.